Alice Drummond

-Alice Elizabeth Drummond (née Ruyter, May 21, 1928 – November 30, 2016) was an American actress.
+Alice Elizabeth Drummond (née Ruyter; May 21, 1928 – November 30, 2016) was an American actress.
 A veteran Off-Broadway performer, she was nominated in 1970 for the Tony Award for Best Featured Actress in a Play for her performance as Mrs. Lee in The Chinese by Murray Schisgal.
 She may be best known as Alice, the librarian, in the opening scenes of the 1984 horror-comedy Ghostbusters.

 Early life

 Alice Elizabeth Ruyter was born in Pawtucket, Rhode Island in 1928, the daughter of Sarah Irene (née Alker), a secretary, and Arthur Ruyter, an auto mechanic.
 She graduated from Pembroke College (the women's college of Brown University) in 1950.

 Career

 Drummond played Nurse Jackson on the TV series Dark Shadows in 1967 and was a regular on the CBS soap opera, Where the Heart Is, on which she originated the role of Loretta Jardin, which she played until the series ended in 1973.
 She also appeared in a short-term role on another CBS soap opera, As the World Turns.
 She appeared in guest roles on television series including Kate & Allie, Law & Order, Boston Legal and Yes, Dear.

 One of Drummond's notable movie roles is a librarian haunted and frightened by a poltergeist at the beginning of the feature film Ghostbusters.
-She portrayed a temporarily animated catatonic patient in 1990's Awakenings.
+She portrayed a catatonic patient named Lucy in 1990's Awakenings.
 She also played a senior citizen in the movie Furry Vengeance.
-Other notable appearances include Ace Ventura: Pet Detective, To Wong Foo Thanks for Everything, Julie Newmar and Pieces of April.
+Other notable appearances include Ace Ventura: Pet Detective, To Wong Foo, Thanks for Everything, Julie Newmar and Pieces of April.